Election error in Alameda County names new winner in District 4 race - NewsBreak

 Alameda County’s newly elected officials were set to take office in a matter of days.
 But just last week, Alameda County election officials announced that a programming error in the vote-counting process had miscounted ranked-choice votes across all election races — moving one candidate for a district school board director from third place to first, the San Francisco Chronicle reported.

-Error in ballot counting in Alameda Co. changes outcome in Oakland school board race
+Alameda Co. finds error in ranked-choice voting system, investigating Oakland school board race

-The Alameda County Registrar of Voters has notified Mike Hutchinson, who finished third place in the District 4 Oakland Unified School Board race last month, that he may actually have won the election after all.
+"Without being cynical, I now believe in holiday miracles.
+So it was very shocking to wake up this morning and receive a phone call at 10:30 a.m. from the Alameda County head of elections informing me that I had actually won the election," said Mike Hutchinson, who is currently the District 5 School Board Member but running for District 4.

 S.F. judge okays UC law school name change